10 Mortgage Terms You Should Know Before Applying for One

-Amortization may be a big word, but the concept is simple.
-It means taking the loan and dividing it into payments.
+Amortization is an important mortgage loan term that means taking the loan and dividing it into payments.
 Next, those payments are spread out over time, usually in terms of months, to create a monthly payment.
 Included in the monthly payment are principal and interest (which we will talk about more later).

 Adjustable Rate Mortgage

-An adjustable rate mortgage is sometimes called an ARM.
-It has an interest rate that adjusts throughout the life of the loan, with the interest rate being fixed for 1, 3, or 5 years.
+An adjustable rate mortgage is sometimes called an ARM and has an interest rate that adjusts throughout the life of the loan, with the interest rate being fixed for 1, 3, or 5 years.

 After that time, the interest rate will go up or down depending on the financial index it is based on.
 This variable rate will cause your mortgage payment to change.